cam39porter/tangle/docs/glossary/glossary-of-terms.md

 * **Betweeness Centrality**: How critical a node is to a network as a connection point.
 How many times does the node act as a bridge

-* **Prestige Centrality**: Highly connected nodes count more than those wit ha lower degree of connectivity (page rank)
+* **Prestige Centrality**: Highly connected nodes count more than those with a lower degree of connectivity (page rank)